 It was recently announced that the funding distributed from the government’s legal aid programme has shown a gross tumble where the housing sector is concerned.
 The data provided, highlighted a drop of 39% in cases which were granted support in 2018/19 in comparison with 2010/11.

-The crux of the funding issues arrived in 2013 when the Legal Aid and Punishment of Offenders Act (LASPO) came into force.
+The crux of the funding issues arrived in 2013.
+As the Legal Aid and Punishment of Offenders Act (LASPO) came into force.

-This of course means that vast wastelands grew in the area of housing disrepair, whereby tenants rights were neglected and expert housing repair lawyers firms were left to go out of business.
+This of course means that vast wastelands grew in the area of housing disrepair.
+Meaning tenants rights were neglected and expert housing repair lawyers firms were left to go out of business.

 In March 2015, government regulations meant that payment to solicitors would only be made once the courts granted the permission to bring the case forward.
 Therefore meaning firms could do large amounts of work and remain unpaid for that work in the long run.